Nova Southeastern University

 At the commencement of the program there is an intensive orientation program during which, residents will receive training in areas of dentistry that will help enhance their learning experience for the next twelve months.
 All residents will obtain clinical training in medical/patient management, treatment planning, preventative/restorative dentistry, dental materials, digital dentistry, periodontics, endodontics, prosthodontics, pediatric dentistry, implantology, oral surgery, oral medicine/TMD, and practice management.
 The intention of providing specialty seminars within the curriculum is to help the residents maximize their learning experience while in the program and to provide a solid foundation for expansion of knowledge in these areas throughout their career.

-The didactic and clinical aspects of the residency occur Monday through Friday from 8:00am – 5:00pm and include general patient care as well as clinical rotations.
-With this schedule, approximately eighty percent of the resident's time is directed towards clinical education.
+The didactic and clinical aspects of the residency occur Monday through Friday from 8:00am – 5:00pm and include general patient care as well as clinical rotations both on and off site.
+With this schedule, approximately seventy percent of the resident's time is directed towards clinical education.

 Program Information